kimwalisch/primesieve/README.md

 -------------------

 The primesieve console application can print and count primes and prime k-tuplets and find the nth prime.
-Below are a few usage
-examples:

 ```sh
 # Print the primes below 1000000 to the standard output